Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: SYSTEMATICS

-Table.\ \ref{table:test} shows the systematic tests that we have carried out varying key assumptions made in our analysis.
-These include the multipoles used, the range of scales used, and the bin size used to calculate the correlation function.
+Table.\ \ref{table:test} shows the systematic tests that we have carried out by varying key assumptions made in our analysis.
+These include the multipoles used, the range of scales used, the bin size used, and the minimum of the transverse separation used to calculate the correlation function.